justjim1220/MMM-MyVideoPlayer/README.md

 ## Configurations...

-can add as many videos as you like.
-** All videos must be placed in the videos directory & All posters must be placed inside the posters directory ** the player will show the buttons in the order of how thery are in the poster dirsctory.
+can add as many videos as you like. (don't have to have 9 as per the example shown) ** All videos must be placed in the videos directory & All posters must be placed inside the posters directory ** the player will show the buttons in the order of how thery are in the poster dirsctory.
 0 through 9, or a,b,c (recommended).
-video names should coincide with the button names. may need to adjust the sizes of buttons - width of video player divided by number of buttons
+video names should coincide with the button names.
+(IE: video - a.mp4 / poster - a.jpg)
+may need to adjust the sizes of buttons - width of video player divided by number of buttons then subtract a few px's for space in between them.

 Hope you all like it!